tbarlow12/projector/README.md

 ## Run

-Run `cse` to see the subcommands available.
+Run `pjr` to see the subcommands available.